dparksports/iftop-python/README.md

 Shows all background newtork connections
 - All IP Connections
 - Which programs are making the connections
-- Which company they are connecting
+- Which companies they are connecting

 # Output
 ```sh